 - Low effort, high reward.
 There’s no excuse not to.
 It’s just too easy to submit your website for indexing.

 - Search engines aren’t perfect.
 They can’t find everything on their own.
 Submitting your website manually makes it easier for the major players to begin ranking your website for keywords.
 By submitting your website manually you can also give the search engines information they couldn’t figure out on their own such as the importance of each of your website’s pages.

 - You’ll get access to some pretty helpful dashboards of data.
 Both Google and Bing each have dashboards you can use to gain insight into how you’re performing in the world of search.
 You’ll get access to some pretty useful tools also.

 Time for the bad news.
 Don’t be fooled into thinking that you’ll automatically start ranking for keywords after getting your site indexed.

-In fact, most sites don’t rank on the first page of Google for major search terms for a very long time.
+In fact, most sites don’t rank on the first page for major search terms for a very long time.

 So if you thought this was a magic bullet.
 Sorry.
 It’s just the first step.